2018 NFL Mock Draft: Rounds 1-2

-Our 2018 NFL mock draft series will be updated before the NFL draft, each remaining Monday in April.
-Trades will not be projected, although they certainly will play a role in the draft’s landscape.
+This is the final update in our NFL mock draft series.
+Trades were not be projected, although they certainly will play a role in the draft’s landscape.

 Round 1